In the Lost Lands: How Does the Movie Honor George R.R. Martin’s Story?

 aerial view of the last city

-For the most part, the movie sticks to Martin’s original text, but most of the magic from the source material is lost in translation, where Paul W. S. Anderson chose to interpret the story in his own way.
-He portrays the world as a Mad Max-esque dystopia, where most of it is a desolate wasteland following a cataclysmic event (possibly nuclear war, from Boyce’s story that ‘death rained from the sky’).
+For the most part, the movie sticks to Martin’s original text, but much of the magic from the source material is lost in translation where Paul W. S. Anderson chose to interpret the story in his own way.
+He portrays the world as a Mad Max-esque dystopia, following a cataclysmic event (possibly nuclear war, judging from Boyce’s story that ‘death rained from the sky’).
 Whatever’s left of humanity now lives in one last standing city where the people live in perpetual oppression.

 The Church